 Nobody wants to pull a turkey out of a messy oven!
 Take the time now to use non-toxic ingredients like baking soda, water and dish liquid to wash away the dirt and grime that’s currently taking up residence in your oven.

-First things first, get rid of the leftovers you’ve been staring at since September.
+First things first, get rid of the leftovers you’ve been staring at since the beginning of the month.
 Take an inventory of everything else— if it’s past the expiration date, toss it.
 Next, move on to wiping down all shelves.
 If you’ve neglected your fridge for quite some time, you’ll probably be best served to take the shelves out of the fridge completely and wash them with hot soapy water.
 If your fridge is still sporting a funky odor try activated charcoal to get the stench out (this works even better than baking soda)!

 Want in on a little sink-cleaning secret?
 One word: Flour.
 After you use hot soapy water and a sponge to clean your sink, thoroughly dry the area and coat your sink in flour.
 Just as you would polish a car with wax, use circular motions to buff your sink with the flour.
 You’ll be amazed at the sparkle and shine!
 Oh, and don’t forget to clean your splash guard.
 If you’ve got unwanted odors coming from your kitchen, chances are your dirty splash guard is partly to blame.